Mikehope254/Cyfrin-Updraft-Course/Beginner/Blockchain Notes.md

 - Testnet Faucet: a place to get free testnet ETH

+- Finality: The time taken from sending a transaction to when the transaction can be considered settles: and therefore cant be altered, reversed or cancelled

 # The Purpose Of Smart Contracts & Blockchain
 - Almost every interaction or transaction in our lives involves some form of agreement or contract.
 - Once deployed a smart contract is: